jordan31bit/Simp_PWIbot/README.md

 # SIMP_PWIbot
-### SIMP_PWIBOT is simply a PWI (Perfect world International) discord bot.
+### SIMP_PWIbot is simply a PWI (Perfect World International) discord bot.
 This bot aims to be simple and easy to run on any device that has Python interper installed.
 ##### Features:

 * Auto check for game server status (not yet fully implemented)